BristechSRM/Publish/buildDocker/README.md

 you'll need to change dockerBuildPublish to clone a branch instead of master.
 The command for this is `git clone --depth 1 -b my-branch https://github.com/BristechSRM/Publish.git $DIR/source`

-## pushing to docker
+## Pushing to docker
-To push to docker, you'll need the login for the bristechsrm docker user, and to see the instructions here: https://docs.docker.com/engine/getstarted/step_six/
+Make sure the image has been created correctly with a recent created time `docker images publish:latest`

+Now simply perform `docker login` with the credentials for bristechsrm and then run `docker push bristechsrm/publish`

+Further details can be found here: https://docs.docker.com/engine/getstarted/step_six/